dr1verrr/dr1ver.shop/README.md

 You can see a live demo at **https://dr1ver-shop.vercel.app/**

 ### !!!
 At the first time can take a long time to connect to database.
-Then will be without like this
+Then will be without delay

 ## About